 - Autoplay is available in Wowza Player version 1.1.14 and later.
-The feature was disabled in October 2017 with the release of version 1.1.06 due to changing browser autoplay policies.
+The feature was temporarily disabled in October 2017 with the release of version 1.1.06 due to changing browser autoplay policies.

 - Wowza Player autoplay functionality does not currently work with Flash playback.

 About autoplay in Wowza Player

 When autoplay is enabled, Wowza Player checks to see whether a browser permits autoplay functionality.
 If autoplay is allowed, the content will play automatically.
 If autoplay isn't allowed, Wowza Player falls back to manual playback controls, allowing a user to start playback by clicking or tapping the play button.
 The feature has built-in flexibility and responds to a range of browser behavior based on different policies and user setting selections.
 Autoplay policies differ across browsers, and users of certain browsers can choose to block or enable autoplay for individual websites or all websites.

 Certain browsers allow muted autoplay—meaning muted videos will play automatically, but videos with sound won't.
 For browsers that allow muted autoplay according to current policy or user selection, a video with audio enabled will fall back to manual playback controls in Wowza Player.
 If you want a video to play automatically as expected on most browsers, we recommend that you mute the video.

 Browser policies for autoplay functionality tend to shift over time, so this article provides a high-level description of autoplay policy and links to browser-specific resources.
 Autoplay functionality in Wowza Player is not limited to the list below, however autoplay on older browsers or browsers not listed here is not ensured.